intlify/vue-i18n-locale-message/README.md

 <p align="center"><img src="./assets/push-pull-command-image.png" alt="Push and Pull Image"></p>

-When you run `push` or `pull` commands, you need the provider that implements the following.
+When you run `push`, `pull` and `diff` commands, you need the provider that implements the following.

 - export provider factory function
 - provider factory function must return a provider object that have the following I/F: